 There is a common problem with how to add new DNS servers to QRadar if you need to change them.
-Normally, you should run qchange_netsetup script, which is looking after this change.
+Normally, you should run the qchange_netsetup script, which is looking after this change.
 Nevertheless, the problem appears when there is more than one appliance in the deployment.
 In order to run the qchange_netsetup script, you would need to remove each of Managed Host from the deployment, then change DNS servers and finally re-add it.
 It can be a serious problem in the distributed deployments, where you have more than one or two hosts.
-It was confirmed that there is quick method to change these details without running the mentioned script.
-Using SSH, log in to your Console as root user.
-If you need use sudo then run sudo -i (but never just sudo su)
+It was confirmed that there is a quick method to change these details without running the mentioned script.
+Using SSH, log in to your Console as the root user.
+If you need to use sudo then run sudo -i (but never just sudo su)

 From the Console, you can quickly ssh to the Managed Host, which needs a DNS change.
 Go to /etc/sysconfig/network-scripts/ location and using any text editor amend the management interface configuration file for DNS servers details.
 The management interface configuration file name starts with

 ifcfg-<Management_interface>.
 Please note, that if there would be DNS3= line in that file, you can safely remove or leave it empty, because QRadar is using only DNS1= and DNS2= lines.

 As you can see below, in the comments section, Adam (thanks for the hint!) is suggesting checking the management interface first to avoid any confusion.